Emergency housing from the council

-LetswithPets have advice on finding a pet friendly private tenancy.
+LetswithPets has advice on finding a pet friendly private tenancy.

 Paying for emergency housing

 Emergency housing must be affordable.
-You won't have to pay for it up front.
+You will not have to pay for it up front.

 Storage of your furniture

-Don't refuse emergency housing if you have nowhere else to stay
+Do not refuse emergency housing if you have nowhere else

 The council might not offer anything else at this stage.
 You may have to accept lower standards than in longer term housing.

-Raise any concerns about the safety, quality or location of the accommodation with the council.
-They should address any safety risks and may offer something more suitable.
+Raise any concerns about the safety, quality or location of accommodation.
+The council should address safety risks and may offer something else.

 Emergency housing has to be very unsuitable to be challenged in court.